compbiocore/VariantVisualization.jl/docs/src/installation.md

 To install Julia on Windows, you can follow the [platform specific instructions](https://julialang.org/downloads/platform.html).

+To run VIVA using Julia from the command prompt or PowerShell, *you will need to add Julia to the Windows path variable*.
+This should be a quick step (est. time to complete: 1 minute)

+To add Julia to the PATH on Windows 7 or Windows 10:

+Add the path to the Julia binaries (C:\Program Files\Julia\bin) to the PATH following the concise instructions [found here](https://www.java.com/en/download/help/path.xml)

 #### Linux

 *Note*: To run on remote compute clusters, you may need to load opengl module along with julia/1.1.0.